 A completely different idea that has some merit for extremely rusted cast iron tables is to use naval jelly.
 You'll need to follow the instructions on the naval jelly to the letter, particularly when it comes to rust removal, so as to avoid pitting the cast iron.
 Naval jelly is quite aggressive for rust removal, and it needs to be removed properly to stop the cleaning action.

 Protecting Against More Rust

 Paste waxes also work well for protecting and lubricating, but avoid the temptation to use car paste waxes.
 These formulations typically contain silicone, which will plug up wood pores and cause issues with finishing the wood.
-Instead, try some Johnson's Paste Wax , of the type which formulated for floor).
+Instead, try Johnson's Paste Wax, of the type which is formulated for the floor.
 Apply liberally, wait until it is nearly dry and then wipe the table down to remove any excess and polish the surfaces.

 Plain old distilled vinegar can be quite useful as a rust inhibitor.
 After the majority of the rust is removed using your method of choice above, wipe down the entire table with a liberal amount of vinegar.
 Allow it to dry and then apply your final protectant/lubricant.
 The acidity of the vinegar should help clean up any last little bit of rust that you may have missed, and should also impede the future development of more rust.